Nettogrof/battlesnake-nessegrev/README.md

 The snake will listen on the port number from the .properties file.

 # Release note

-## 2021-03-09   New release of the .jar
+## 2021-03-09   New release
 * Gamma and Beta can now be multitread.
-* Fixed the issue that Gamma / Beta wasn't able to play on a non-square board.
+* Fixed the issue that Gamma / Beta wasn't able to play on a non-squared board.
 * Improve Gamma area control algorithm
 * Few performances adjustement.